-Actress Anna Maria Louisa Italiano was born on September 17, 1931, in New York, New York.
-An award-winning actress for her work on film, stage, and television, Anne Bancroft is best remembered for her role as the dedicated teacher in The Miracle Worker and as the mature seductress in The Graduate.
+Actress Anne Bancroft was born Anna Maria Louisa Italiano was born on September 17, 1931, in the Bronx , New York.
+An award-winning actress for her work on film, stage and television, Bancroft is best remembered for her role as the dedicated teacher in The Miracle Worker (1962) and as the mature seductress in The Graduate (1967).
 She grew up in the Bronx and studied acting at the American Academy of Dramatic Arts in 1948.

 Initially, Bancroft found work on television in the early 1950s.
 She appeared on such shows as Studio One and used the stage name Anne Marno.
 In 1952, she got a film contract with 20th Century Fox and the head of the studio, Darryl F. Zanuck, renamed Anne Bancroft.
 She made her film debut opposite Marilyn Monroe in 1952's Don't Bother to Knock.
 Over the next few years, Bancroft appeared in several other, largely forgettable films, which failed to advance her career.